Extending structures I: the level of groups

-The factorization problem is a "dual" of the extension problem and it was formulated by Ore \cite{Ore} but its roots descend to E. Maillet's paper \cite{Maillet}.
+The factorization problem is a "dual" of the extension problem and it was formulated by Ore \cite{Ore}.
 It consists of describing and classifying up to an isomorphism all groups $E$ that factorize through $H$ and $G$: i.e. $E$ contains $H$ and $G$ as subgroups such that $E = H G$ and $ H \cap G = \{1\}$.
-The dual version of Schreier's theorem was proven by Takeuchi \cite{Takeuchi}: the bicrossed product associated to a matched pair of groups $(H, G, \lhd, \rhd)$ was constructed and it was proven that a group $E$ factorizes through $H$ and $G$ if and only if $E$ is isomorphic to a bicrossed product $H \bowtie \, G $.
+The dual version of Schreier's theorem was proven by Takeuchi \cite{Takeuchi}: the bicrossed product associated to a matched pair of groups $(H, G, \triangleleft, \triangleright)$ was constructed and it was proven that a group $E$ factorizes through $H$ and $G$ if and only if $E$ is isomorphic to a bicrossed product $H \bowtie \, G $.
 The factorization problem is even more difficult than the more popular extension problem and little progress has been made since then.
 For instance, in the case of two cyclic groups $H$ and $G$, not both finite, the problem was started by L. R\'{e}dei in \cite{Redei} and finished by P.M.
 Cohn in \cite{Cohn}.
 If $H$ and $G$ are both finite cyclic groups the problem seems to be still open, even though J. Douglas \cite{Douglas} has devoted four papers to the subject.